 At this stage you will be required to complete a recruitment vetting e-form which will ask more details about you and those you live with.
-You will also be required to undertake biometric vetting, which involves your DNA and fingerprints being obtained.
-You will also be required to undertake a drug test where a sample of hair will be taken.
-Further details will be provided at the time.
+It is important that you answer all questions honestly and provide additional details where required.
+The vetting checks usually take 4 weeks.